~by Texas Homesteader~

-When it’s pear season, I like to make fresh pear preserves.
+When it’s pear season, I like to use them to make fresh pear preserves.
 It’s a favorite of RancherMan’s for sure!

 Being the sweetheart that she is, she did!
 And she said I was welcome to share the recipe with you.
 (Thanks Virginia)